zahramoghaddasi/Second-Assignment-CineScribe/README.md

 ## Evaluation 📃
 Your submission will be evaluated based on the following criteria:

+- Your code should pass all the tests provided in the test directory.
-- Error-free compilation and execution of your code.
+Error-free compilation and execution of your code.
 - Accurate retrieval and presentation of movie and actor data through the methods written.
 - Clear code structure, readability, thorough commenting, and adherence to clean code principles.